-If you weren't on vacation in a beautiful summer sun until the start of the school year, you have undoubtedly seen the comparison of shirts for less than 90 euros for the month of August.
+If you weren't on vacation under a beautiful summer sun until the start of the school year, you probably saw the comparison of shirts under 90 euros for the month of August.

-But after reading it, perhaps you said to yourself: "if a 90 euro shirt can have all that, what's the difference with a 150 euro shirt?
-Or even 250, or 400 euros? do they add more, especially at this price?
+But after reading it, maybe you thought: "If a 90 euro shirt can have all that, what's the difference with a 150 euro shirt?
+Or even a 250, or 400 euro shirt?
+What more do they bring, especially at that price?

-This is an excellent question, especially since knowing the most high-end products allows you to have an idea of "what exists", that it is possible to do, and therefore what we can expect from such or such range.
+This is an excellent question, especially since knowing the most high-end products allows you to have an idea of "what exists", what is possible to do, and therefore what you can expect from a particular range.

-Through this test of a model from Kalgati, I am going to show you what a “luxury” quality shirt is, and all the work that goes into it...
+Through this test of a model from Kalgati, I will make you discover what a "luxury" quality shirt is, and all the work that goes into it...

-Allow me to introduce you to this very small brand that pushes its product vision very, very far by half measures.
+Let me introduce you to this tiny brand that takes its product vision very, very far in half-measures.

 Kalgati, the "beautiful" and the "good"

-At the start of the project by Thomas, founder of the brand, there was a fairly simple concept: through a "Direct To Consumer" model , he wanted to offer the "ideal" white shirt with the best French tailoring.
-In short, he wanted to recreate his best, and wanted to do it well.
+At the beginning of Thomas' project, founder of the brand, there was a fairly simple concept: through a "Direct To Consumer" model , he wanted to offer the "ideal" white shirt with the best of French tailoring.
+In short, he wanted to recreate what is best, and wanted to do it well.

 It is from this approach that the name "Kalgati" was born, coming from the contraction of the Greek expression "Kalos Kai Agathos" , which means "beautiful and good".